-CNC Machining Techniques are the foundation of many woodworking projects that require precision, accuracy, and detail.
-The development of the CNC router has made it easier than ever before to use CNC Machining Techniques.
-A CNC router (or router) is used for carving, cutting, or engraving wood and other materials.
-A CNC router is a computer-programmable cutter that can be guided by a computer or manually.
-This gives a CNC router the freedom to cut shapes into any material of any size.
+CNC machining techniques are the foundation for many woodworking projects that require precision, accuracy, and attention to detail.
+The development of the CNC router has made CNC machining techniques more accessible than ever before.
+A CNC router (or router) is used to carve, cut or engrave wood and other materials.
+A CNC router is a computer-programmable cutter that can be controlled by a computer or manually.
+This allows a CNC router to cut shapes in any material and size.

 CNC technology is the machining process whereby the latest computer numerical techniques.
 Machines are automated and controlled by a computer to work on the material.
 That is how the part is made, and that reduces work time and cost.

+The computer converts a design by Computer-Aided Design software into numbers.
+The numbers coordinate a graph and control the movement of the cutter, and the computer contains the cuts and shapes of the material.
 The technology excels in creating identical parts from the same material.
-The computer converts a design by Computer-Aided Design software into numbers.
-The numbers coordinate a graph and control the movement of the cutter, and the computer controls cuts and shapes of the material.